spacemeat/humon/README.md

 **Comments have no meaning, but they do have context.**
 Humon doesn't know or care about your comments, as already stated in the language rules.
 But it doesn't discard them in the parsing process; they're preserved for searching and reserialization.

 All comments are associated to either a node in the hierarchy, or the trove itself.
 Humon tries to be smart about associating comments.
-Here's an example; the comments indicate to which entity they associate:
+Here's an example; the comments indicate to which token and node they associate:

     // ↓ root dict node
     // ↓ root dict node